logicalclocks/hopsworks-ide-plugins/README.md

 Plugins for popular IDEs (IntelliJ, PyCharm) for working with Hopsworks.

-### Intellij/PyCharm plugin for executing comman job commands on Hopsworks platform.
-Work locally on your Intellij or PyCharm IDE and execute job actions directly on Hopsworks (create,run,stop,etc.)
+### IntelliJ/PyCharm plugin for executing common job commands on Hopsworks platform.
+Work locally on your IntelliJ or PyCharm IDE and execute job actions directly on Hopsworks (create,run,stop,etc.)

 * Install the plugin with built zip 'hops-intellij-1.0-SNAPSHOT.zip'
 * Access the 'Hopsworks Job Preferences' for specifying user preferences under Settings -> Tools -> Hopsworks Job Preferences.